-Step 1: Prune
+Step 1: Trimming Your Beard

 If trimming is not your thing, not to worry.
 You can bypass this step.

-Step 2: Prepping your beard scalp
+Step 2: Prepping Your Beard

-Step 3: Brush to train
+Step 3: Brush to Train

-Step 4: Downwards works best
+Step 4: Downwards Works Best

-Step 5: Take the reins
+Step 5: Take the Reins

-Stubborn fly-aways and baby hairs may seem frustrating, especially when they start to have a mind of their own.
-But all it takes is at least a few minutes of training every day to change the course of hair growth.
+Stubborn fly-aways and baby hairs may seem frustrating, especially when they start to have a mind of their own, however all it takes to tame your beard is just a few minutes of combing or brushing every day to change the course of hair growth.
 Use a strong brush to do just a few strokes a day and you’re good to go.